Is your association planning a CRM migration? You’ve got options.

 • Consider a phased approach where you migrate historical, static data ahead of your cutover so you aren’t trying to migrate everything at once.

-Flexibility and the ability to customize your system is always one of the biggest values for organizations that adopt one of the top-tier CRM systems like Dynamics D365.
-But with great flexibility comes great responsibility … to diligently document those ad hoc modifications to your system.
+Flexibility and the ability to customize your system is always one of the biggest values for organizations that adopt one of the top-tier CRM systems like Microsoft Dynamics D365.
+But with great flexibility comes great responsibility … to diligently document those ad hoc modifications to your system!

 Has your team done this?
 The reality is that almost no one does this consistently and methodically from the beginning.
 When the time comes to migrate data from your old CRM, there’s missing (or no) documentation of data relationships.
 You might not even have a complete list of entities and fields.